-Molly Stevens is currently Professor of Biomedical Materials and Regenerative Medicine and the Research Director for Biomedical Material Sciences in the Institute of Biomedical Engineering at Imperial College.
-She joined Imperial in 2004 after a Postdoctoral training in the laboratory of Professor Robert Langer in the Chemical Engineering Department at the Massachusetts Institute of Technology (MIT).
+She joined Imperial in 2004 as a lecturer after Postdoctoral training in the laboratory of Professor Robert Langer in the Chemical Engineering Department at the Massachusetts Institute of Technology (MIT).
 Prior to this she graduated from Bath University with a First Class Honours degree in Pharmaceutical Sciences and was then awarded a PhD in biophysical investigations of specific biomolecular interactions and single biomolecule mechanics from the Laboratory of Biophysics and Surface Analysis at the University of Nottingham (2000).

 Postdoc positions currently available:

 et al., 2020, In vivo biomolecular imaging of zebrafish embryos using confocal Raman spectroscopy, Nature Communications, Vol:11, ISSN:2041-1723, Pages:1-12

 et al., 2020, Surface enhanced raman scattering artificial nose for high dimensionality fingerprinting, Nature Communications, Vol:11, ISSN:2041-1723, Pages:1-12

 et al., 2019, Renal clearable catalytic gold nanoclusters for in vivo disease monitoring, Nature Nanotechnology, Vol:14, ISSN:1748-3387, Pages:883-890

 et al., 2019, Taking connected mobile-health diagnostics of infectious diseases to the field., Nature, Vol:566, ISSN:0028-0836, Pages:467-474